GuillaumeLam/hugo-guillaumelam.me/README.md

 # CV website for Guillaume Lam

 The website is built using the go framework called Hugo.
 Using hugo allows for the website to be statically compiled allowing github to host it for me charge-free.
-The Hugo framework allows for the whole website to be changed in the **config.md** file using some html to render the text in the sections desired.
+The Hugo framework allows for the whole website to be changed in the *config.toml* file using some html to render the text in the sections desired.

 ## Running the website